Author: Equity Environmental Engineering

 Among the changes to NJAC 7:26D are the following:

 We can help.
 Please contact Geoff Clark via email or phone 973-527-7451, x.
 201; or Peter Jaran via email or phone 973-527-7451, x.
 102; if you’d like to discuss how the proposed revisions to NJAC 7:26D could affect your property value and/or remediation.
 Additionally, Equity will issue comments to the proposed NJAC 7:26D revisions.
-Please contact us if you would like us to add your comments to Equity’s.
+Please contact us if you would like us to add your comments.
 The current schedule is for comments to be submitted to NJDEP by August 5, 2020.
 They are scheduled to be adopted in late 2020.
 Accordingly, please send your comments or contact us with questions by July 10, 2020.